eth-cscs/COSMA/README.md

 - `k`: number of columns of matrix `A` and rows of matrix `B`

-- `r`: number of recursive steps
+- `P`: number of processors (i.e. ranks)

-- `p`: string of length `r` that represents the type of each step (either *b* for *BFS* step or *d* for *DFS* step).

-- `d`: division pattern of length `3 r`.
-An `i-`th triplet `xyz` represents the divisors of `m`, `n` and `k` repsectively in `i-`th step.
-Only one of `x`, `y` and `z` can be `>1` while other have to be `=1`.
+- `s`: string of triplets divided by comma.
+Each triplet defines one step of the algorithm.
+The first character in the triplet defines whether it is BFS (b) or DFS (d) step.
+The second character defines the dimension that is splitted in this step.
+The third parameter is an integer which defines the divisor.

 In addition to this miniapp, after compilation, in the same directory (./build/miniapp/) there will be an executable called `carma-statistics` which simulates the algorithm (without actually computing the matrix multiplication) in order to get the total volume of the communication, the maximum volume of computation done in a single branch and the maximum required buffer size that the algorithm requires.
-In addition to the previous flags, it also defines a flag `-P` for specifying the number of processors.
-This is needed since this executable is not run with `mpi` (no actual matrix multiplication is performed).

 ### Example:
 ```
-./build/miniapp/carma-statistics -P 4 -m 1000 -n 1000 -k 1000 -r 3 -p bdb -d 211211112
+./build/miniapp/carma-statistics -m 1000 -n 1000 -k 1000 -P 4 -s bm2,dm2,bk2
 ```
 Executing the previous command produces the following output:

 ```
-Benchmarking 1000*1000*1000 multiplication using 4 processes
-Division pattern is: bdb - 211211112
+Matrix dimensions (m, n, k) = (1000, 1000, 1000)
+Number of processors: 4
+Divisions strategy:
+BFS (m / 2)
+DFS (m / 2)
+BFS (k / 2)

 Total communication units: 2000000
-Total computation units: 250000000
+Total computation units: 125000000
 Max buffer size: 500000
+Local m = 250
+Local n = 1000
+Local k = 500
 ```
 All the measurements are given in the units representing the number of elements of the matrix (not in bytes).